backend-development/backend-development-textbook/source/apis.md

 ```

-Formatting JSON would get quite repetitive if we need
-to create views for several resources.
+Formatting JSON would get quite repetitive if we need to create views for several resources.
+We have not even touched on the problem of escaping: what happens
+if a users name contains a quote?
+For example <kbd>Jack "the Ripper"</kbd>.
+That would break our current view.

-Rails 5 comes with the gem `jbuilder` which helps you
+Rails 5 comes with the gem `jbuilder` which helps you create JSON, and
-create JSON.

-in `app/views/users/show.json.jbuilder`:
+which handles all the escaping and formatting correctly.

+We need to name the view `app/views/users/show.json.jbuilder`,
+and then can use the the following code to extract three properties
+from the user object:

 ```
 json.id @user.id